Ukunda Airport: Services

-The airport started operating Air Kenya services to and from Nairobi's Wilson airport as of 2013.
+The airport started operating Air Kenya services to and from Nairobi's Wilson airport in 2013.
 Many services used to be private charter, providing tourist access between beach resorts and inland game reserves.

 The start of budget airlines that ferry domestic and international tourists back and forth to Nairobi has sped up the development of Diani Beach as the main tourist beach hub in Kenya.

 Diani Beach Airport operates daily flights from Nairobi Wilson (WIL) and Nairobi Jomo Kenyatta (NBO), and flights to the Masai Mara, Moi International Airport Mombasa (MBA) and Kilifi.

-The Kenya Airports Authority have reported their intention to extend the runway, allowing access to larger aircraft.
+The Kenya Airports Authority has reported its intention to extend the runway, allowing access to larger aircraft.
 It is then expected that the airport will offer flights to Zanzibar, Arusha and Dar es Salaam.

 In January 2019, the Kenya Civil Aviation Authority (KCAA), commissioned a mobile airport control tower, procured at a price of KSh150 million (approx. US$1.5 million), for use at this airstrip.